OpenRTX/OpenRTX/README.md

 ## Compile and flash

-For instructions on how to compile and flash OpenRTX to your radio, or just run OpenRTX on Linux see the [How to compile](https://github.com/n1zzo/OpenRTX/wiki/How-to-compile) wiki page.
+For instructions on how to compile and flash OpenRTX to your radio, or just run OpenRTX on Linux see the [Compilation instructions](https://openrtx.org/#/compiling) page on our website.

 ## Screenshots
 <img src="assets/splash.gif" width="200" height="auto">